Guards! Guards!

 Captain Sam Vimes of the city’s ramshackle Night Watch is used to this.
 It’s enough to drive a man to drink.
 Well, to drink more.
 But this time, something is different – the Have-Nots have found the key to a dormant, lethal weapon that even they don’t fully understand, and they’re about to unleash a campaign of terror on the city.

-a publié une critique de Guards! guards! par Terry Pratchett (A Discworld novel)
+a publié une critique de Guards!
+Guards! par Terry Pratchett (Discworld (8))

 Guards!
 Guards!
 Brief Review